cgbryan1/cgbryan1/README.md

 ## 📊 Projects

-I've done work with AI integration, modern web development, and python-based data analytics.
+Some of my favorite projects have included work with AI integration, modern web development, and data analytics.
 Check out my repositories below!